nassernajibi/FLOOD-XML/README.md

 This repository includes the processed FLOOD-XML outputs (CSV and NetCDF).
 Users are responsible for complying with the licensing and use restrictions of the underlying raw data sources (EM-DAT, DFO, World Bank GDP).
-A public DOI for the finalized FLOOD-XML dataset in HydroShare is assigned and added here:
+A public DOI for the finalized FLOOD-XML dataset in HydroShare is assigned and added here (see Citation)

-FLOOD-XML v.1.0 (Flood LOss and Observed Damage using eXplainable Machine Learning), 2026.
-HydroShare, https://doi.org/10.4211/hs.43734306345c41358617d90800d12819

 ---